skepfusky/pandapaco-drawing-stats-vue/README.md

 - The title and date of the piece
 - Number of character(s) species and names
-- Facial expressions
+- ~~Facial expressions~~ (dataset removed on March 13, 2022 because it was deemed too ambiguous and hard to distinguish a facial expression)
 - Media type (either drawn digital or traditional)
-- Programs/mediums used
+- Programs/mediums used (added Feb 6, 2022)
-- The source where I got the data from
+- The source where I got the data from (either from FurAffinity or from DeviantArt)

 I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his *Art & Biro* comics).
 Unfortunately, drawings from